 The cold pool model represents a population of identical circular cold pools (the wakes) over an infinite plane containing the grid cell.
 All the wakes have the same height, radius, and vertical profiles of thermodynamic variables.
-Their centers are statistically distributed with a uniform density $D{wk}$ .
-Cold pools divide the space into two parts : (i) the interior of cold pools (w) is where convective precipitating downdrafts are located; in these downdrafts, the re- evaporation of precipitation generates intense cooling and strong negative buoyancy; (ii) the exterior of cold pools (x) contains the warm air that fuels the saturated convective currents (Fig. 1).
-The top height of the cold pool $(h{wk})$ is defined as the altitude where the temperature difference between (w) and (x) becomes zero.
-Below this level cold pools are cooler than their exterior: they collapse and spread out as they are denser than their surrounding.
-The boundary between the cold pool and the environment is considered to be infinitely thin, and at each point on this boundary, the cold pool spreads at a rate C. Cis considered to be a random variable whose mean $C$ will give the rate at which the cold pool spreads.
-In the GL10 model, $C$ scales with the square root of the potential energy available in the cold pools, i.e the cold pool's collapse energy, WAPE (Wake Available Potential Energy), given by:
+Their centers are statistically distributed with a uniform density D{wk} .
+Cold pools divide the space into two parts: (i) the interior of cold pools (w) is where convective precipitating downdrafts are located; in these downdrafts, the re- evaporation of precipitation generates intense cooling and strong negative buoyancy; (ii) the exterior of cold pools (x) contains the warm air that fuels the saturated convective currents (Fig. 1).
+The top height of the cold pool (h{wk}) is defined as the altitude where the temperature difference between (w) and (x) becomes zero.
+Below this level cold pools are cooler than their exterior: they collapse and spread out as they are denser than their surrounding the surrounding air.
+The boundary between the cold pool and the environment is considered to be infinitely thin, and at each point on this boundary, the cold pool spreads at a rate C. C is considered to be a random variable whose mean C C, will give the rate at which the cold pool spreads.
+In the GL10 model, C calcal with the square root of the potential energy available in the cold pools, i.e the cold pool's collapse energy, WAPE(Wake Available Potential Energy), given by:

-$$WAPE = g \int \frac{\delta\rho}{\overline{\rho}} = -g \int_0^{h{wk}} \frac{\delta\theta_v}{\overline{\theta_v}} dz \tag{1}$$ so that:
+$$WAPE = g \int \frac{\delta \rho}{\overline{\rho}} = -g \int_0^{h{wk}} \frac{\delta \theta_v}{\overline{\theta_v}} dz$$ (1)

+so that:

-$$C = k\sqrt{2WAPE} \tag{2}$$
+$$\underline{C}C = k\sqrt{2WAPE} \tag{2}$$

-where $\rho$ is the air density; $\theta_v$ is the virtual potential temperature.
+where ρ is the air density; θ_v is the virtual potential temperature.

-For any variable X, $\delta X = X_w - X_x$ is the difference of its mean value in the two subdomain and $\overline{X}$ the average over the horizontal domain.
+δX For any variable X, $\delta X = X_w - X_x$ is the difference in the variable X between (w) and (x) ($\delta X = \delta X_w - \delta X_x$) of its mean value in the two subdomain and \overline{X} is the mean of the variable X in the domain, the average over the horizontal domain.

-Il faut faire attention.
+The coefficient-Il faut faire attention.
 Ici on décrit le model.
 Dans le modèle, k ne dépend pas de la structure des poches.
 Il est fixé.
 C'est important de faire la distinction pour bien que le lecteur comprenne le modèle.
 On impose une proportionalité entre deux choses.
 On ne peut même pas dire que ce coefficient dépend de quelque chose.
 C'est un modèle.
 Dans des développement ultérieur, on peut imaginer ...
-So far, k in equation (2) is fixed, to a value between 0 and 1.
+So far, k in equation (2) , generally is fixed, to a value between 0 and 1, depends 1.
 This coefficient should probably depend on the structure of cold pools.
-Based on 3D CRM (Cloud Resolving
+Based on 3D CRM (Cloud Resolving Models) simulations, Lafore (2000) (oral communication) estimated this coefficient at 0.33 in the case of a linear structure such as squall grain.
+This is the value used in the GL10 model.